 Process for Creating a Contract

 The performer or speaker must provide a copy of their W-9 form to Macalester.
-Turn this W-9 into Joan Maze as well.
+Turn this W-9 into the Director of Campus Activities as well.
 A blank W-9 can be found at www.irs.gov.

 - International Performers